Nature & Wildlife Photography

 Our itinerary is loose and designed according to your needs and interests - from where we meet, to trails we take, to subjects we photograph.
 It's also flexible to allow us to adjust to changes in light, weather and wildlife sightings.
 I spend a great deal of time exploring the region and have a mix of tried-and-true highlights, tucked away gems, and wildlife hotspots to share with you.
 The number of places we'll visit depends in part on Mother Nature and the opportunities she puts in our path, as well as how much coaching and instruction you need.
 When we spend more time exploring camera settings, discussing composition, and reading the scene, we typically stay in one place longer.

 Private Adventure Cost:

 Payment Policy & Details:

 A 50% +HST non-refundable payment is required to secure your adventure date(s), with the balance due 7 days before we meet.
 Please note that your date will not be held until your payment has been received.
-Payments may be made by eTransfer, credit, or PayPal.
+Payments may be made by eTransfer, or credit.
 If you are booking within 7 days of your adventure date, the full fee is required at the time of booking and is non-refundable.

 Cancellation & Changes Policy: